GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-06-06 08:24:02 IST
+This content is dynamically generated in Indian Time (IST): 2025-06-06 09:12:42 IST

 Current Weather in Coimbatore:
-Temperature: 26.88 °C
+Temperature: 28.88 °C
-Condition: mist
+Condition: haze